Glossary

 Kilobyte (KB)

-Example: Short reading notes can be saved in just a few KB.
+Example: Short reading logs can be saved in just a few KB.

 Local

-Example: Choosing "Save Locally" stores your reading notes only on your computer or phone.
+Example: Choosing "Save Locally" stores your reading log only on your computer or phone.
 To view them on another device, you'll need to export the file and transfer it.

 Markdown Format